AdamNiederer/vue-mode/README.md

    )
    ```
    5. Locate, in the same file, the section named `defun dotspacemacs/user-config ()`
-   6. The following code should code right in that section:
+   6. The following code should go right in that section:
    ```lisp
    (defun dotspacemacs/init-vue-mode ()
      (use-package vue-mode))